-Fire protection courses are offered through certificate, associate's, bachelor's and master's degree programs in fire protection, firefighting and public safety training.
+Fire protection courses are offered through certificate, associate's, bachelor's and master's degree programs in fire protection engineering, firefighting and fire protection technology.
 These courses introduce students to the principles of fire protection, including building safety, testing alarm systems and creating a fire safety plan.

 Training programs, which often include internships, provide training in maintaining personal safety while fire-fighting, designing fire-safe buildings and checking fire-code compliance.
 Hands-on experience with building and fighting fires is also an important part of fire protection training courses.